Hazleton man sentenced for vehicular homicide of 15-year-old boy

 Assistant District Attorney Daniel Mantush said there were circumstances involved in the investigation.

-Investigators never recovered the Chevrolet Silverado and without any direct evidence linking Hernandez Mendez to being the driver at the time Padilla was struck, Sanguedolce said it would had been difficult to proceed to trial.
+Investigators never recovered the Chevrolet Silverado, and without any direct evidence linking Hernandez Mendez to being the driver at the time Padilla was struck, Sanguedolce said it would have been difficult to proceed to trial.

-Hernandez Mendez made the statement prior to being read his Miranda rights, which would likely had been challenged in court, prosecutors explained.
+Hernandez Mendez made the statement prior to being read his Miranda rights, which would likely have been challenged in court, prosecutors explained.

-Padilla's father, Pedro Padilla, suggested a family connection of the lenient sentence of Hernandez Mendez as he is the father of former Hazleton mayor and congressman Lou Barletta grandson.
+Padilla's father, Pedro Padilla, suggested the family connection to Barletta led to to the lenient sentence, which Sanguedolce said was not true.

+According to our news partners at FOX 56, a Barletta campaign spokesperson told the TV station that Barletta only learned that a private investigator believed Hernandez Mendez was a potential suspect less than 24 hours before he turned himself in to authorities.
+The spokesperson added that "law enforcement has been handling this tragedy appropriately," FOX 56 reported.

 "I'm very sorry.
 I can't even imagine the pain you are all going through.
 For the rest of my life, I will pray for you.
 I'm so sorry, I don't know what to say.
 I hope one day you will forgive me.
 As a father, I'm so sorry for what happened," Hernandez Mendez said before Vough imposed the sentence of one-to-two years at the county correctional facility.